jerhon/developer-notes/docs/docker/readme.md

 # Docker Overview

 Docker is a technology to create and run containers.
-A container is a image that when executed run within an isolated environment in the OS.
+A container is a image that is executed within an isolated environment within an OS.
 Each image is comprised of several layers which are built upon each other which when stacked result in a running application.

-# Repositories

-A docker repository is a place were images of an application can be stored in order to later retrieve and run them from other hosts.
-A repository can be set up on any machine running docker.

-# Options for Hosting

-## Dockerhub
-This is a hosted service for saving and distributing container images.